 There are many options out there and as I mentioned previously, much is left to preference.
 Still, it can be hard to figure out which Bible will fulfill your needs as a new believer.
 It can get really confusing because this is all new to you.

 That’s why I’ve compiled a few options best suited for you and your needs.
+Here are the best bibles for beginners.

 New Believer’s BibleThe NLT New Believer’s Bible is perfect for beginners.
 It’s made specifically for new believers who’ve either never read the Bible or have only read bits and pieces.
 This Bible walks you through so you know where to begin and how to get the most out of it.